Japan finds highly toxic strontium in Fukushima groundwater

 He said it was likely that radioactive material entered the environment after water poured over the melted fuel in unit No. 2 and leaked out via the turbine building, located between the reactor and the ocean.

-Testing of groundwater showed that strontium-90 increased from 8.6 becquerels to 1,000 becquerels per liter between December 8, 2012 and May 24, Fukuda said.
-That level is more than 30 times the legal limit of 30 becquerels per liter.
+Testing of groundwater showed that strontium-90 increased from 8.6 becquerels to 1,000 becquerels per litre between December 8, 2012 and May 24, Fukuda said.
+That level is more than 30 times the legal limit of 30 becquerels per litre.

 "Tepco needs to carry out more regular testing in specific areas and disclose everything they find," added Furukawa, the nuclear chemist.